Akalu/microservices-bible/README.md

 * Anticipating failure scenarios is a crucial element of building services that reflect real-world circumstance, rather than operating in isolation.

-* You typically implement queries across microservices by composing results from multiple APIs.
+* Implement queries across microservices by composing results from multiple APIs.

 * Efficient complex queries should use the CQRS pattern to materialize read models, especially where those query patterns require alternative data stores.

 Reliability
 ============
-* Failure is inevitable in complex distributed systems — it is necessary to consider fault tolerance during desig phase.
+* Failure is inevitable in complex distributed systems — it is necessary to consider fault tolerance during design phase.

 * The availability of individual services affects the availability of the wider application.